Fast - free UK Shipping - Orders over £70

 You also need to have some skin exposed.
 So your face, arms, hands and legs ideally.

-Obviously there is much discussion about the health pros and cons with red meat consumption, but Vitamin D is undeniably a benefit to eating a lump of steak.
-There is some discussion about increase in Vitamin D deficiency in our population, with more of an uptake of non-meat based diets.
+Obviously, there is much discussion about the health pros and cons of red meat consumption, but Vitamin D is undeniably a benefit to eating a lump of steak.
+There is some discussion about the increase in Vitamin D deficiency in our population, with more of an uptake of non-meat-based diets.

 With the limited options above, many people do choose to supplement their vitamin D intake with products like Amber Boost (we'll tell you more about this below)